-The State Bar of New Mexico (State Bar) was originally organized in 1886 and incorporated under the laws of the State of New Mexico in 1978.
-Prior to 1978, the State Bar operated as an agency of the Supreme Court of the State of New Mexico, established by state statute dated March 17, 1925.
+The State Bar of New Mexico (State Bar) was originally organized in 1886 and established by state statute dated March 17, 1925.
+The State Bar was incorporated under the laws of the State of New Mexico in 1978.
 The purposes of the State Bar are to aid the courts in the administration of justice, to preserve the rule of law and to foster a high standard of integrity and competence within the legal profession.
-The State Bar's activities include collection of licensing fees; administration of pro hac vice attorneys; collection of pro bono hours reported and associated contributions; collection of professional liability insurance pursuant to Court rule; collection of IOLTA requirements; assisting in the administration of the Client Protection Fund and Commission; publication of the Bar Bulletin, the New Mexico Lawyer, and the Bench and Bar Directory; and development and promotion of programs such as legal research, membership programs, public education and information, client protection, and law practice management and technology.
+The State Bar develops and promotes programs such as legal research, membership programs, public education and information, client protection, and law practice management and technology.
+The State Bar's activities include collection of licensing fees; administration of pro hac vice attorneys; collection of pro bono hours reported and associated contributions; collection of professional liability insurance pursuant to Court rule; administration of the IOLTA program; assisting in the administration of the Client Protection Fund and Commission; and publication of the Bar Bulletin, the New Mexico Lawyer, and the Bench and Bar Directory.